oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

  1. Modify, add, or delete your model resources as per [Updating an existing model](#updating-an-existing-model).
  1. Modify your domain resource YAML file:
     1. If you have updated your image:
-       - If the files are located in the image specified in the Domain YAML file `spec.image`, then change this field to reference the image.
+       - If the files are located in the image specified in the domain resource YAML file `spec.image`, then change this field to reference the image.
        - If you are using
          [common mounts]({{< relref "/userguide/managing-domains/model-in-image/common-mounts.md" >}})